meesagopi25/K8s-Troubleshooting-InterviewPreparation-Guide/01-Pod-in-pending-state/README.md

 ### ❌ Problem

 Please review your quota setup for your namespace first, and then adjust the values accordingly in the below examples.
-I've provided the below example based on quota setup for my namespace in te OpenShift sandbox environment.
+I've provided below examples based on quota setup for my namespace in the OpenShift sandbox environment.

 | **Name**           | **Requests**                                                                      | **Limits**                                                     | **Age** |